 Exposure goes hand-in-hand with social media.
 This means having your item or shop featured and mentioned on sites or platforms other than your own, via various channels such as blogs or websites.

-- Etsy offers something called search ads, where your item is featured on top of a keyword search.
+- Etsy offers something called promoted listings, where your item is featured on top of a keyword search.

 - Find a blog you love that features items like the ones you sell, and ask them to mention your Etsy shop.
 See below.
 Many people would argue that blogs are dead, but I disagree.
 Having good links point to your shop are only helping, not hurting your exposure.
 Consider finding blogs that allow free submissions or trades which I've listed below.

 Tip: Teams are a great way to network with other like minded Etsians to help you!